ably/ably-dotnet/README.md

 ### Getting channel history

 Calling history returns a paginated list of message.
-The object is of type `PaginatedResult<Message>` and can be iterated through as a normal list.
+The object is of type `PaginatedResult<Message>` and can be iterated through as a normal list:

 ```csharp
 var history = await channel.HistoryAsync();